stefan-wuensch/tmp/README.md

 Select your Stack of Alarms, and click Delete Stack.

-:warning: :warning: **BE ABSOLUTELY SURE YOU ARE DELETING YOUR OWN STACK and not someone else's stack!!!** :warning: :warning:
+**BE ABSOLUTELY SURE YOU ARE DELETING YOUR OWN STACK and not someone else's stack!!!**

 _When in doubt, don't delete anything._ It's better to leave a stack that only contains Alarms than to accidentally delete the wrong stack.